Managing Card Payments

 %% Webhook for updating payment status

-Backend_Djust-->>Backend_Djust: Update payment status AUTHORIZED/REFUSED given by Adyen
+Backend_Djust-->>Backend_Djust: Update payment status AUTHORIZED/REFUSED returned by the PSP

 • User enters card details in Drop-in